Rishikant181/Rettiwt-API/README.md

    The available options in the config object can be found [here](https://rishikant181.github.io/Rettiwt-API/classes/RettiwtConfig.html).
 4. Use the created [Rettiwt](https://rishikant181.github.io/Rettiwt-API/classes/Rettiwt.html) instance to fetch data from Twitter.

+**Notes:**

-**Note:** The API_KEY (cookie) that we generated, is a very sensitive information and provides all access to the Twitter account.
+-   The API_KEY (cookie) that we generated, is a very sensitive information and provides all access to the Twitter account.
 Therefore, it is generally recommended to store it as an environment variable and use it from there.

+-   It's also possible to use this package without using a Twitter account, by omitting the 'apiKey' parameter in the config object.
+However, in this case, functionality is limited to accessing only the following resources:
+    -   Getting the details of a user (by username)
+    -   Getting the details of a tweet
+    -   Getting the timeline of a user

 ## Usage